zhengaq/TabPFN/README.md

 📚 For detailed usage examples and best practices, check out [Interactive Colab Tutorial](https://tinyurl.com/tabpfn-colab-local)

+## 🚀 We're Hiring!

+Prior Labs is building breakthrough foundation models for tabular data.
+[Join our team in Freiburg and Berlin ](https://jobs.ashbyhq.com/prior-labs)

 ## 🌐 TabPFN Ecosystem

 Choose the right TabPFN implementation for your needs: